Various wasteful processes slow down software delivery efficiency. Eliminate waste in agile for more effective delivery.

 Reevaluate Your Software Delivery Process

-Now let’s revisit our 1 to 10 scale.
-Is your level of efficiency the same, or did you recognize some areas of inefficiency previously overlooked?
+Let’s revisit our 1 to 10 scale.
+Is your efficiency level the same, or did you recognize some previously overlooked areas?
 Which areas are the top three in which your business struggles most?

 Now that we have explored the causes and effects of agile waste, we will identify specific tools to eliminate waste in agile and show how our proven process techniques improve delivery efficiency in the next part of our series.